qandeelt/Tariq-Wall-2018-PLOS-MEDICINE/README.md

 2. The validation dataset was used to re-validate the results of top performing historic classifiers and also validate the new video feature classifier which was trained and tested on the primaary dataset.

 Code:
-1. In order to run our top perforiming classifier LR-5, please run the jupyter notebook called "RUNME_LR_5" in the LR-5 folder.
-This will return classifications for each (video, rater) pair.
-We did further analysis on it by picking an overall classification of each video using majority rules and caalculating results accordingly.

-2. In order to run the  video feature classifier, LR-VF, please run the jupyter notebook called "LR_VF" which walks through the methods used to construct the classifier.
+The code for the classifiers is given in the folders called "Video ML models" (model validated on video features) and "Video Feature Classifier" (model developed on video features).
+Each of the folders contain instructions on how to run the classifier.

 For further questions, please contact the-wall-lab@stanford.edu.